andrewdyer/jwt-auth/README.md

 ]);
 ```

+> **Note:** This example uses hardcoded Unix timestamps for demonstration purposes.
+Consider using libraries like [nesbot/carbon](https://github.com/briannesbitt/carbon) or PHP's native `DateTime` class to generate timestamps dynamically.
+This helps improve readability and ensures accurate date handling.

 ### Initialize the JWT Authenticator

 Create a new instance of the `JWTAuth` class.
 This requires an instance of `AuthProviderInterface`, `JWTProviderInterface`, and `ClaimsInterface`.